Evaluation Intelligence

 What is an XRF Gun and Should You Use It to Analyze Converters?

 An XRF gun is a handheld device that detects platinum, palladium, and rhodium loadings in catalyst material and individual converter units.
 Processors and recyclers alike use this instrument because it’s easy to operate.
-Simply point the device at a converter or on ceramic powder, and you’ll get the results.
+Simply point the device at a converter or some ceramic powder, and you’ll get the results.

-Key to a Reliable Analysis
+Sample Preparation is the Key to a Reliable Analysis

 For more information, visit our Resource Center.